pynucastro/pynucastro/paper/paper.md

 pynucastro is capable of generating two kinds of Fortran reaction networks.
-The first is a standalone network with a driver program to integrate species and energy generation using the variable-order ODE integration package VODE.
+The first is a standalone network with a driver program to integrate species and energy generation using the variable-order ODE integration package VODE [@VODE.1989].
 Secondly, pynucastro can generate a Fortran network consisting of right hand side and jacobian modules that evolve species, temperature, and energy generation for the StarKiller Microphysics code.
 Both types of Fortran networks incorporate weak, intermediate, and strong reaction rate screening.
-Fortran networks can also incorporate selected weak reaction rate tabulations from [@Suzuki.2016].
+Fortran networks can also incorporate selected weak reaction rate tabulations [@Suzuki.2016].
 Via StarKiller Microphysics, pynucastro can generate reaction networks for astrophysical simulation codes such as Castro and MAESTRO [@Zingale.astronum.2017].

 # References